 35 UNUSUAL THINGS YOU PROBABLY DON’T KNOW ABOUT THE MASTERS…UNLESS YOU’VE BEEN!

 Have you been?
 Did you notice something that I didn’t mention here?
 I’d love to add it to our list!

 1. You can’t just buy tickets to The Masters.
 You must apply for the opportunity to purchase tickets via a lottery.
-The lottery application process for 2017 begins May 10, 2016 so be sure to register.
+When the lottery application process opens be sure to register.

 3. The Clubhouse was constructed in 1854 by the property owner who farmed indigo.
 It is considered the first cement house constructed in the South.

 4. After the indigo plantation was purchased, it became a fruit tree orchard– Fruitland Nurseries – owned and operated by Prosper Berckmans.
 Can’t make The Masters?
 Pay tribute with a glass of Fruitland Augusta Vodka & Tea.

 5. In honor of the nursery heritage, each hole is named for a special tree…The first hole is named for the lovely Tea Olive.
 Magnolia is hole 5, Azalea is the 13th hole, Redbud is hole 16, etc.

 6. The Masters is probably the only place in America (the world??) where the line to the restroom is exponentially longer for men than for women.
 We overheard some speculation that the restroom line is almost 15:1 men to women, but the attendee ratio is more like 4:1.
 Crazy, right?

 7. Almost everyone here owns a green folding chair with The Masters logo.
 You can purchase one in the gift shop for around $40.